tsellam/findviews/README.md

 ## A word of warning

-Beware - `findviews`'s recommendations must be taken with a huge grain of salt.
+Beware - the recommendations of `findviews` must be taken with a huge grain of salt.
-Some of its views are absurd - they are artifacts of the algorithms, or the system just ``got lucky'' and made totally spurious findings.
+Some of its views are absurd - they are artifacts of the algorithms, or the system just "got lucky" and made totally spurious findings.
 Inversely, `findviews` *will*  miss important aspect of the data.

 In summary `findviews` is designed to help you start exploring a data set and